vangyong/system-web/README.md

 [system_web] is a front-end management background integration solution.
 It based on [vue](https://github.com/vuejs/vue) and use the UI Toolkit [element](https://github.com/ElemeFE/element).

 It is a magical vue admin based on the newest development stack of vue, built-in i18n solution, typical templates for enterprise applications, lots of awesome features.
 It helps you build a large complex Single-Page Applications.
-I believe whatever your needs are, this project will help you.

 **This project is positioned as a background integration solution and is not suitable for secondary development as a basic template.**